 Max length : 348 cm FL male/unsexed; (Ref.
 40637); common length : 270 cm TL male/unsexed; (Ref.
 9308); max. published weight: 100.2 kg (Ref.
 40637); max. reported age: 13 years (Ref.
 53742)

 Oceanic and epipelagic species usually found above the thermocline.
 Most densely distributed in waters close to coasts and islands (Ref.
 9688).
 Most likely schools by size.
-Undergoes spawning migrations in the Pacific (Ref.
+Undergoes spawning migrations in the Pacific.
+Feeds mainly on fishes, crustaceans and cephalopods.
+Caught mainly with longlines, set nets, and sometimes by trolling and harpooning from boats (Ref.
 43).
-Feeds mainly on fishes, crustaceans and cephalopods.
 Utilized fresh, smoked and frozen; also used for sashimi and sushi; eaten broiled and baked (Ref.
 9987).

 Seems to spawn throughout the year in tropical and subtropical waters of the Pacific with peak spawning occurring in the respective local summer seasons.
 Spawning occurs with males and females swimming in pairs or with two or three males chasing a single female (probably a mating behavior).
 The ripe ovarian eggs are about 0.85 mm in diameter and have a single oil globule; there are no structures on the vitalize membrane and the egg is transparent.
 Eggs shed from captured female in the Indian Ocean averaged 1.304 mm in diameter.

 Nakamura, I., 1985.
 FAO species catalogue.
 Vol. 5.
 Billfishes of the world.
 An annotated and illustrated catalogue of marlins, sailfishes, spearfishes and swordfishes known to date.
 FAO Fish.
 Synop.
 125(5):65p.
 Rome: FAO.
 (Ref.
 43)